Postgraduate Course: Child Law in Comparative Perspectives (LAWS11416)

 - Develop and enhance their understanding of the historical background that paved the way for the current legal status of children in the UK and other jurisdictions.

-- Evidence a fuller understanding of the current issues that direct the focus of research in comparative child law.
+- Evidence a fuller knowledge and understanding of the current issues that help direct the focus of research in comparative child law.

 - Exhibit an extensive knowledge of the ways in which law changes to address the fast pace of societal changes.